Communications

 We conduct public awareness campaigns throughout the year to keep the issue of domestic violence visible in our state and to engage Rhode Islanders in saying “No More!”
 Together, we can end domestic violence.

+Domestic violence is preventable, and support is available throughout Rhode Island.
 The Blackstone Valley Advocacy Center (BVAC) is available to support anyone affected by this tragedy.
-Advocates can assist with safety planning, counseling, and connecting survivors and families to essential resources.
+There are also advocates available statewide that can assist with safety planning, counseling, and connecting survivors and families to essential resources.
+Contact the statewide 24-Hour Victims of Crime Helpline: 1-800-494-8100 or visit www.helplineRI.com and chat with an advocate.

 About BVAC: The Blackstone Valley Advocacy Center (BVAC) has been providing services to victims of domestic violence in the Blackstone Valley area for over three decades, and now offers services in Providence County and northern Rhode Island.
 It is their voices, their struggles, and their experiences, which guide our work.
 BVAC is a nonprofit organization whose mission is to provide comprehensive services to victims of domestic and sexual violence and to provide education and awareness on the issue of domestic violence.
 Visit www.bvacri.org for more information.